jnewbery/blog/_posts/2020-12-29-bitcoin-magazine-developing-bitcoin.md

 layout: post
 title: "Bitcoin Magazine - Developing Bitcoin"
 category: talk
-excerpt: An interview Christian Keroles about Bitcoin open source development.
+excerpt: An interview with Christian Keroles about Bitcoin open source development.
 ---

 In [this